sabirdvd/worldclock_terminal/README.md

 - Bash
 - `tput`
-- `curl` (for `deadline add-auto`)
 - `date` with timezone support

-Linux:
-- Usually preinstalled.

-macOS:
-- Built-in `date` is supported.
-- Recommended for best date parsing compatibility:
+- `curl` (only needed for `deadline add-auto`)

+macOS note:

 ```bash
 brew install coreutils
 ```

-This provides `gdate`, which the script uses automatically when available.
+If installed, `gdate` is used automatically for better date parsing.

 ## Install On Your Machine

-1. Clone the repo and enter it:
+1. Clone the repo:

 ```bash
 git clone <YOUR_REPO_URL> world-clock